 - Stand firm, by God’s grace and love, like an anvil being struck with a hammer.

 - Know that from time-to-time they will get bruised, fall, … and even to some degree fail.
-The great athletes are able to still conquer (i.e. stand firm) while bruised.
+The great athletes are able to still conquer (i.e., stand firm) while bruised.

-- Not primarily focus on those who have their act together and follow their lead.
+- Not only focus on those who have their act together and follow their lead.
 They should gently reach out to those who cause them and others trouble and work for what brings about peace and unity to the body of Christ and the soul of an individual.
 People who are well don’t need a physician but the sick do.